 Michele and I are in Sonoma for the 2012 “Passport to Dry Creek Valley.”
 If you've been following this blog for awhile, I'm sure you've read about this event before, but if not, here's a little taste from last year.

-at the gorgeous Frick Winery for the 16th consecutive year!
+We'll be doing the food at the gorgeous Frick Winery for the 16th consecutive year!
 Despite all the hard work, it's a lot of fun and we look forward to this every spring.
 I'll be back Monday with a new video, and hopefully some decent photos of this year's offerings.
 Stay tuned!

 Wash and soak the rice in water for at least 1/2 an hr.
 Heat the oil, add sliced onion and fry till golden brown.
 Add the ginger garlic paste, turmeric, red chilly powder followed by chopped tomato, whole green chillies and yoghurt.
 Stir and mix till it turns into a nice masala paste.
 Add the green peas (fresh or frozen) and let it simmer for a while.
 Then add the soaked rice, and gently turn over from all sides till it mixes well with the masala.
 Now add 4 cups of water, 2 tspns salt, chopped cilantro and a few mint leaves.
 Close the pot with a lid and cook on high heat till the water starts boiling.Turn the heat to medium and cook till the water gets absorbed.
 Give it a stir and put it on simmer for 5 mins.
 The Peas Pulao is ready to be served.
 Enjoy the Peas Pulao with Mint chutney, Raita and roasted chicken.